The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

-I implemented a knowledge base search for internal use by integrating Vertex AI RAG Engine into a Google Chat Bot.
-This article covers the entire process: identifying the cause of catastrophically poor search quality with text-embedding-005 on Japanese content, migrating to text-multilingual-embedding-002, and debugging OOM errors.
+I implemented a knowledge base search system by integrating Vertex AI RAG Engine into Google Chat Bot.
+This article covers the entire process, from identifying the root cause of catastrophically poor search quality with text-embedding-005 on Japanese content, to migrating to text-multilingual-embedding-002, and debugging OOM errors.

 2026.06.19